a-hakim/senangwebs-story/README.md

         { "id": "hero", "name": "Hero", "src": "path/to/hero.png" }
       ],
       "dialogs": [
-        { "subject": "hero", "text": "This story was created entirely from a JavaScript object." }, { "text": "This line is narrative text, with no active speaker." }
+        { "subjectId": "hero", "text": "This story was created entirely from a JavaScript object." }, { "text": "This line is narrative text, with no active speaker." }
       ]
     },